 Remember, the human body doesn't like rapid changes in loading ( in particular tendons and bones), so gradually increase what you're doing and you'll have a lot less chance of irritating something.

 We know tennis is a physically demanding sport, so what are you doing outside tennis to prepare body?

 Having a base level of fitness and strengh helps minimise your chance of an overuse injury.
 Getting stronger with weights via the gym, or using body weight via home program can greatly increase your load capacity, in turn making it more difficult to become injured.

 Your muscles and joints need to be properly prepped to be on their A-Game.

 Make sure you incorporate a warm up with flexibility and mobility exercises combined with some gentle cardio to get the heart rate up.

 If you have sustained an injury from playing tennis or are just keen on a targeted, individualised injury prevention program book in with one of our Physiotherapists today!

 Melbourne Sports Physiotherapy

 Melbourne Sports Physio has a range of qualified and experienced professionals who can help provide ongoing support and treatment.
-Our friendly team are located in across Melbourne in Essendon, North Melbourne and Blackburn South, and appointments can be made by calling or booking online.
+Our friendly team are located in across Melbourne in Essendon and Blackburn South, and appointments can be made by calling or booking online.